 - However, other studies indicate that the outlet structures (the large towers that allow DWR to release water from the reservoir) are vulnerable to collapse in a major earthquake.
 While this would not cause the dam to fail, it would significantly reduce DWR’s ability to release water reliably therefore slowing the delivery of water to customers.

-- DWR is currently conducting seismic retrofits of the access bridge to the outlet structures to ensure that personnel can access the outlet structures should an earthquake occur.
+- DWR completed seismic retrofits of the access bridge to the outlet structures to ensure that personnel can access the outlet structures during a major earthquake.

 - DWR will be operating construction equipment in all phases of the modernization program.
 Some localized noise and increased activity may be expected, particularly during rehabilitation construction efforts.